hernan604/Distributed-Tasks-Queue/README.md

 The distributed tasks queue allows your application to insert a task into a queue.
 The task must include all the details regarding the task.
 That will make the task independent and self describing.

 That way you can create a plugin to process each task.
 Every task must include the plugin name that will handle that task.
 You should create one plugin for each task.
 The plugin will receive an object(hash) that you inserted into the queue.
 That object must have all the information it needs to be processed by your plugin.
-Yout plugin can do whatever... save into a directory, insert into database, etc.
+Your plugin can do whatever... save into a directory, insert into database, etc.

 It will use a redis engine by default but you should be able to create a similar backend queue custom class and override the engine.
 You should be able to override any default atributes also.

 # AUTHOR